pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 ## Remove a device from all push notifications channels

-##### Requires Mobile Push Notifications add-on
-Enable in the [Admin Portal](https://admin.pubnub.com/).
-See how to [enable add-on features](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).

-Disable push notifications from all channels registered for the specified push token.
+Disable push notifications from all channels for the specified push token.

 ### Method(s)